aniketpathak028/zettelkasten/content/3-Resources/tech/vim/vim keybindings.md

 2. shift + < - shift left

 ### select lines in VIM
+- gg V g -> SELECT ALL IN VIM!
 - V to select the current line
 - j and k to move up or down and select those lines